-- 1. Completion of a background check by CastleBranch.com. - Upload to the CastleBranch.com Immunization Tracker: proof of immunizations for MMR, Hepatitis B, Varicella, and TDaP; a current American Heart Association CPR/Basic Life Support (BLS) for Healthcare Providers card; a negative TB skin test or clear chest x-ray; and an Arizona Department of Public Safety Level One Fingerprint Clearance card. - 3.
+- 1. Completion of a background check by CastleBranch.com. - 2.
+Upload to the CastleBranch.com Immunization Tracker: proof of immunizations for MMR, Hepatitis B, Varicella, and TDaP; a current American Heart Association CPR/Basic Life Support (BLS) for Healthcare Providers card; a negative TB skin test or clear chest x-ray. - 3.
 Purchase a drug test through CastleBranch.com.
 Please note: Drug tests are administered by Sonora Quest Laboratories.
 You will have 24 hours to complete the test.
 We will contact you-there is no need to do anything else for the drug test at this time!